rhelmstedter/Smart-Mirror/README.md

 TODO: figure this out for windows.

-### Add your api token for weather
+### Get data for your location

 Create an account at [OpenWeather](https://openweathermap.org).

 Use your favorite editor to modify the script.
 I prefer vim.

 ```
 vim smartmirror.py
 ```
+**Warning** if you are new to vim, it has modes.
+This means you can't start typing whatever you want write away.
+If you panic and don't want to mess up press the escape key and then type the following: `:q!`.
+The escape key means you will enter normal mode if you aren't already.
+Then `:q!` tells vim to quit without saving.
+That way you won't change the file accidentally.
+Once you are confident, press the `i` key to enter insert mode.
+Then navigate to where ever you need to go using the arrow keys.
+If you are not new to vim, you know what to do.

 Replace the value of `API_KEY` with the token you got from OpenWeather.
-It should be saved as a string.
+Replace the value of `CITY` with your city.
+Replace the value of `STATE` with your state.
+Replace the value of `ZIP` with your 5-digit ZIP code.
+These should all be stored as strings.
+If you are located outside of the US check out the [OpenWeather docs](https://openweathermap.org/current).

+To leave insert mode press escape.
+Then press `:wq` to save and close the file.

 ### Running